redhead/diploma-thesis/Refactoring_of_Integration_Portal_Now__.md

 To solve this problem, it was decided to redesign the back-end REST API so the update request carries the intent clearly with one component to change at a time.
 A few ways how to carry out the redesign were considered.
 They are described in detail further in ?REST REDESIGN?**reference needed**.
 For now, let's just describe the chosen way of the new arrangement of the REST interface.

 First, all the modifiable features of each resource were collected.
-Each feature was assigned a sub-resource of the original resource URL.
+Each feature was assigned a subresource of the original resource URL.
 To carry the intent of the change, a POST request is sent on this newly created URL for each feature.
 Consider the following example of REST API interface to change a name of a folder resource:

 Before the redesign